• Skip to primary navigation

 What is a Class Action?

 In a class action, one or more people or entities called “named plaintiffs” or “Class Representatives” sue(s) on behalf of people and entities with similar claims.
 Together, these people and entities are called a “Class” or “Class Members.”
 One court resolves the issues for all Class Members, except for those who exclude themselves from the Class.
-A full list of the Class Representatives in this case is available in the Settlement Agreements which can be accessed by clicking here.
+A full list of the Class Representatives in this case is available in the Order Granting Preliminary Approval which can be accessed by clicking here.

 Neither the Court nor a jury has decided in favor of Plaintiffs or the Settling Defendants.
 Instead, both sides have agreed to settle.
-If the Court approves the Settlements, the parties will avoid the costs, delay, and uncertainty of continuing the lawsuit, and Class Members receive the benefits described in the Notice.
-Settlements do not mean that any law was broken or that the Settling Defendants did anything wrong.
-The parties believe that the Settlements are best for the Class.
+If the Court approves the Settlement, the parties will avoid the costs, delay, and uncertainty of continuing the lawsuit, and Class Members receive the benefits described in the Notice.
+The Settlement does not mean that any law was broken or that the Settling Defendants did anything wrong.
+The parties believe that the Settlement is best for the Class.

-Even if you are part of the Class, you may be excluded from participating in one or more settlements if your claims against a Settling Defendant were released in an earlier settlement.
+Even if you are part of the Class, you may be excluded from participating in the Settlement if your claims against a Defendant were released in an earlier settlement.

 What if you are still not sure if you are included?

-If the Settlements are approved by the Court and become final, the Settling Defendants will pay money to settle the lawsuit in exchange for releases of claims against them.
-The Distributor Class Action Settlement Defendants will pay a total of $390,000,000 in one lump sum.
-The Janssen Class Action Settlement Defendants will pay a total of $110,000,000 in one lump sum.
+If the Settlement is approved by the Court and becomes final, then the Settling Defendants will pay money to settle the lawsuit in exchange for releases of claims against them.

-These Settlement Funds (the Settlement Amounts plus interest) will be used to pay money to qualifying Class Members, attorney’s fees and expenses, notice and administration costs, claims administration costs and expenses, taxes and tax expenses, and any Service Awards to the Class Representatives.
+These Settlement Funds (the Settlement Amounts plus interest) will be used to pay money to qualifying Class Members, attorney’s fees and expenses, notice and administration costs, claims administration costs and expenses, and taxes and tax expenses.

-More information and the specific released claims are defined in the Settlement Agreements, available by clicking here.
+More information and the specific released claims are defined in the Settlement Agreement, available by clicking here.

-How much will you receive from the Settlements?
+How much will you receive from the Settlement?

 You can get a payment from the Settlement Funds if you submit a valid claim.
 You can choose between two options.

 OPTION 1: You can fill out and submit a Registration Form and choose the “Quick Pay” option.
 If you select this option and your claim is valid, you do not have to fill out a Claim Form or provide claims data.
-If you are eligible for all four Settlements and all four Settlements become effective, you will get a $5,000 payment.
-By selecting this option, you agree to be bound by all four proposed Settlements.
+If you are eligible for the Settlement and it becomes effective, you will get a $5,000 payment.
+By selecting this option, you agree to be bound by the Settlement.

 OR

 OPTION 2: You can fill out and submit a Registration Form, Business Associate and Confidentiality Agreement, and Claim Form with the required supporting documents, information, and claims data.
-The amount of your total payment will depend on the number of claimants, the amount, types of costs, and where you treated patients with opioid use disorder; the amount of charges that were not reimbursed; the units of morphine milligram equivalents shipped to your service area, pro-rated opioid use disorder rates per state, opioid overdose deaths in your service area, operational impact, the percentage of opioid related patients you had out of your total patients, and how actively you’ve participated (if at all) in litigation against an opioid manufacturer and/or Settling Defendant.
-If you select this option, submit a valid claim, and agree to be bound by each Settlement you are eligible to receive funds from, you will get a payment no less than what you would receive under the “Quick Pay” option.
+The amount of your total payment will depend on the number of claimants, the amount, types of costs, and where you treated patients with opioid use disorder; the amount of charges that were not reimbursed; the units of morphine milligram equivalents shipped to your service area, pro-rated opioid use disorder rates per state, opioid overdose deaths in your service area, operational impact, the percentage of opioid related patients you had out of your total patients, and how actively you’ve participated (if at all) in litigation against the Settling Defendants and/or their alleged co-conspirators, as specified in the Complaint.
+If you select this option, submit a valid claim, and agree to be bound by the Settlement, you will get a payment no less than what you would receive under the “Quick Pay” option.

 Payments will be made based on a Plan of Allocation approved by the Court.
-Under the Plan of Allocation, if one or more Settlements does not become effective or if a Class Member is ineligible for one or more Settlements by reason of a prior release, then the $5,000 “Quick Pay” amount will be reduced proportionally.
-The proportion of the reduction is determined by comparing the up-front cash contributed by the Settlement(s) at issue with the total up-front contributions of the four Settlements.
-Access to the proposed Plan of Allocation is available by clicking here.
+The proposed Plan of Allocation is available by clicking here.
 The Court may approve or modify the proposed Plan of Allocation without additional notice.

 How can you get a payment from the Settlement Funds?

-If you received a payment in previous bankruptcy cases, do you need to provide claims data with your claim form?
+If you received a payment in a related prior settlement, do you need to provide claims data with your claim form?

 If you want to make a claim for a payment from the Settlement Funds, you must complete a Registration Form.
 If you choose the “Quick Pay” option, you do not need to provide claims data with your claim.
 If you do not choose the “Quick Pay” option, you must fill out and submit a Registration Form, Business Associate and Confidentiality Agreement, and Claim Form.